Creating an Exchange Marketplace listing

 Business type categories

-Any business that was built by a Partner and has not yet been managed by a separate business owner will be placed in the Partner stores category.
+Any business that was built by a Partner and has not yet been managed by a separate business owner is placed in the Partner stores category.
 Partners are professional designers, developers, marketers, and influencers who belong to Shopify's Partner Program.
 What makes these businesses different is that they come set up with everything you need to start making sales, and have been built for those looking for a ready-made online store.
 These businesses have not had a previous owner other than the Partner that created it.

 Removing a listing from a category